Student complaints and academic appeals

 Academic appeals that are confirmed as eligible will first be investigated by the Student Resolution and Casework team before being referred to the Chair of the relevant Board of Examiners for a decision.
 We will aim to provide an outcome within three weeks of Stage Two being confirmed.

-- that the outcome at Stage Two was unreasonable
+- that the outcome at Stage 2 was unreasonable

 If your complaint has completed Stage Three you will be provided with a Completion of Procedures letter.
 If you are dissatisfied with the outcome or the way we dealt with your complaint, you can submit a complaint to the Office of the Independent Adjudicator for Higher Education (OIA) in accordance with their rules.